dogtagpki/pki/docs/admin/Offline_System_Certificate_Renewal.md

 ## Manual Renewal Process
 ### Initialization

-It is recommended to run the following steps to ensure that `CS.cfg` and NSS db are synchronized and that the server can operate without any issues.
+It is recommended to run the following steps to ensure that `CS.cfg` and NSS database are synchronized and that the server can operate without any issues.

-1. Disable self tests.
-Remove the following line from CS.cfg for the <subsystem> you are renewing.
+1. Disable self tests using the built-in tool:
-The CS.cfg is located in `/etc/pki/<instance>/<subsystem>/CS.cfg`

     ````
-    selftests.container.order.startup=CAPresence:critical, SystemCertsVerification:critical
-    ````

-    **OR**

-    Use the built-in tool:

-    ````
     # pki-server selftest-disable -i <instance_name>
     ````

-2. Synchronize NSS DB and CS.cfg
+2. Synchronize NSS database and CS.cfg for all system certificates that are to be renewed
     ````
-    # pki-server cert-update <cert ID> # for all system certificates that is to be renewed
+    # pki-server cert-update <cert ID>
     ````

 ### Bringing up the PKI server

-1. Create temp SSL certificate
+1. Create temp SSL certificate.
+The temp cert will be created in `/etc/pki/<instance>/certs/sslserver.crt`
     ````
     # pki-server cert-create sslserver --temp
     ````